Autopilot Connection (NMEA0183)

 Configuration

-Note that data output from TZ iBoat is only supported with a TCP connection (UDP can only be used to receive data).
-Make sure that your Wi-Fi NMEA Gateway supports a bidirectional TCP connection in order for TZ iBoat to transmit and receive data.
+Autopilot data output from TZ iBoat is supported only when using a TCP connection (UDP connections are limited to receiving data).
+For this reason, make sure your Wi-Fi NMEA gateway supports bidirectional TCP communication.

-For more information about how to configure a NMEA Gateway in TZ iBoat, check the External Instruments (NMEA0183) chapter.
+IMPORTANT: For more information on configuring a NMEA gateway in TZ iBoat, refer to External Instruments (NMEA0183) chapter.

-Note: TZ iBoat will also output a heartbeat sentence every 5 sec.
-This sentence is ignored by the autopilot and is only being sent by TZ iBoat to test and maintain the TCP connection.
+IMPORTANT: TZ iBoat also transmits a heartbeat sentence every 5 seconds.
+This sentence is ignored by the autopilot and is used solely by TZ iBoat to test and maintain the TCP connection.

 Using the Autopilot